opensearch-project/project-website/_posts/2025-10-17-Q-CLI-Integration:-Log-Pattern-and-Data-Distribution-Analysis.md

 - `OPENSEARCH_PASSWORD`: Specify your OpenSearch password.
 - `OPENSEARCH_USERNAME`: Specify your OpenSearch username.

-## Real-world example: OpenTelemetry demo
+## Real-world example: OpenTelemetry Demo

 To demonstrate the practical application of these integrated tools, we'll use the OpenTelemetry Demo as our example scenario.

 OpenTelemetry is an observability framework that provides a collection of tools, APIs, and SDKs for generating, collecting, and exporting telemetry data (metrics, logs, and traces) from applications.
-The OpenTelemetry Demo simulates a realistic e-commerce platform with multiple microservices including cart service, checkout service, payment service, and recommendation engine.
+The OpenTelemetry Demo simulates a realistic e-commerce platform with multiple microservices, including a cart service, checkout service, payment service, and recommendation engine.

-In this environment, common issues arise such as payment processing failures, cart abandonment errors, recommendation service timeouts, and checkout workflow disruptions.
+In this environment, common issues include payment processing failures, cart abandonment errors, recommendation service timeouts, and checkout workflow disruptions.
 This provides excellent opportunities for root cause analysis in a distributed system environment.

 ### Investigating payment failures

 In our scenario, users are reporting payment failures during checkout---a critical issue impacting revenue and customer experience.
-We choose payment failures as our root cause analysis target due to their business-critical impact.

-The OpenTelemetry demo can simulate various failure conditions, including payment service disruptions and authentication issues.
+The OpenTelemetry Demo can simulate various failure conditions, including payment service disruptions and authentication issues.
 To resolve this issue, we need to analyze the logs to identify failure patterns and determine whether the issue is related to specific customer segments, authentication problems, or system-level configuration issues.

 ### Amazon Q CLI investigation process

 Using Amazon Q CLI with the integrated OpenSearch tools, you can investigate this issue through natural language queries.
-Here's how the investigation unfolds:
+Here's how the investigation unfolds.

 **Initial query**: